SKShorna/Teaching-Class-Lessons/Java_lesson.md

 Note: If there is any confusion?
 Please feel free to reach me over email or make an appointment for a one-on-one discussion.

-Now, let's create a combination of exercises involving method overloading and overriding:
+Now, let's do a combination of exercises involving method overloading and overriding:

 ### Part 1